How to Avoid Catching a Cold or Flu This Season

 2. Turn off the heat and either blend in the pan with an immersion blender or transfer to a heat-resistant high-speed blender and process until smooth.

-Olivia Pennelle is a writer, journalist, and recovery activist.
-Her work has appeared in STAT News, Insider, Filter Magazine, Ravishly, The Temper, and Shondaland.
-She is the founder of popular site Liv’s Recovery Kitchen.
+Olivia Pennelle (Liv) has a masters in clinical social work from Portland State University.
+She is a mental health therapist, writer, and human activist.
+Her writing has appeared in STAT News, Insider, Filter Magazine, Ravishly, The Temper, and Shondaland.
+She is the founder of Liv’s Recovery Kitchen, Life After 12-Step Recovery, and Tera Collaborations.
 She lives near Portland, Oregon.
-Follow her on FacebookInstagram, and Twitter
+Follow her on Instagram @Livwritesrecovery and @teracollaborations

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 Workit Health, Inc. and its affiliated professional entities make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.